zeromq/exzmq/README.md

 a good idea.
 Several Erlang wrappers for the C++ reference implemention do exist.
 So why reinvent the wheel in Elixir?

-Elixir is the way forward for the beam community, it feel like the good time of to have an implementation of zeromq.
+Elixir is the way forward for the beam community, it feel like the good time to have an implementation of zeromq.

 Secondly, when using the C++ implementation we